Doug Liman's unrealized projects: The Last of the Tribe

 On July 13, 2010, Liman was set to direct Monte Reel's non-fiction novel The Last of the Tribe: The Epic Quest to Save a Lone Man in the Amazon with Liman producing with Dave Bartis, Ed Saxon, Steve Schwartz, and Paula Mae Schwartz.
-On April 15, 2015, it was announced that Paul Haggis had entered talks to direct the project, with Liman now only involved as a producer.
+On January 30, 2026, it was announced that Claudio Borrelli would ultimately direct the project, instead of Liman.

-The Osterman Weekend reboot
+The Osterman Weekend

 On September 3, 2010, Liman was set to produce a film adaptation of Robert Ludlum's novel The Osterman Weekend with Jesse Wigutow writing the screenplay and Peter Davis, Simon Kinberg, Jeffrey Weiner, and Henry Morrison producing for Summit Entertainment, On February 28, 2012, it was announced that Brian Kirk had entered talks to direct the project, but on May 18, 2016, the adaptation was likely incorporated into a planned shared universe of Ludlum adaptations for Universal Pictures, Dwayne Johnson's Seven Bucks Productions & James Vanderbilt's Mythology Entertainment without Liman.

 Untitled Two-Gun Cohen biopic

-On March 21, 2011, Liman was set to direct a Two-Gun Cohen biopic with Matt Brown writing the screenplay, Rob Reiner and Alan Greisman producing in collaboration with the Chinese company Galloping Horse.
+On March 21, 2011, Liman told The Hollywood Reporter that he would direct a 1920s biographical drama about Morris Abraham "Two-Gun" Cohen, the British bodyguard to Sun Yat-sen, teaming with producers Rob Reiner and Alan Greisman in collaboration with Beijing-based company Galloping Horse.
+Liman was to work from a script by newcomer Matt Brown.